-Wausaukee is a blue-collar town, with 56.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wausaukee is generally considered to be a blue-collar town.
+56.33% of the Wausaukee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wausaukee is a village of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Wausaukee who work in food service (8.98%), management occupations (5.71%), and office and administrative support (4.90%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wausaukee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wausaukee has few renters and college students.
 But the biggest reason it is quieter in Wausaukee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wausaukee may be for you.